-On the ND control panel on the glareshield left side, rotate the map format knob to the PLN position to select the PLAN map mode.
-Adjust map range as desired and use the LSK next to STEP> on the CDU to step through your flight plan on the map.
+Once you have a full screen ND on the left MFD, click the PLAN button at the top of the ND itself to change the ND mode to PLAN mode.
+Adjust map range as desired (to the left of the EICAS button) and use the LSK next to STEP> on the CDU to step through your flight plan on the map.
 Since we have not yet activated the plan, legs will be shown as a dashed blue line.
 Make sure each leg is as you expect it.
-If you find a discontinuity, for example between AIR and MGW, you can simply press the DEL key on the CDU keyboard and then click the left

-LSK next to the discontinuity to remove it; you should then see AIR and MGW connect with a dashed blue line on the ND.
+If you find a discontinuity, for example between AIR and MGW, you can simply press the DEL key on the CDU keyboard and then click the left LSK next to the discontinuity (the grey box with five white squares inside) to remove it; you should then see AIR and MGW connect with a dashed blue line on the ND.